A Guide to the Ideal Location for Magnetic Separators and Metal Detectors in a Tyre and Rubber Recycling Plant

 Step 2 – Magnetic Separator Treatment of the Separated Metal Fraction

-As there will be clean rubber product carried over into the separated metal fraction, the material can be passed over a Magnetic Drum Separator or Magnetic Pulley with high strength Rare Earth Magnets.
+As there will be clean rubber product carried over into the separated metal fraction, the material can be passed over a Magnetic Drum Separator or Magnetic Pulley or the High Intensity Separation Conveyor (also known as the Stainless Steel Separator), all using high strength Rare Earth Magnets.
 It is important that either of these has an Axial magnetic field (one that runs along the length of the Magnetic Separator) as this causes the material to tumble and release entrapped rubber.
 If a Magnetic Drum is uses, then consideration is needed for either a manganese steel shell or wear cover as the strong magnetic characteristics of the steel wear can result in heavy wear;

 Step 3 – Secondary Magnetic Separation